Primary Advisor/Dissertation Chair

 Case Study, Diary Study

 Wilson, Jonathan D., "Pushing past the plateau: A Diary Study of a Not Quite Intermediate Korean Language Learner" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 288.